BindBC/bindbc-opengl/README.md

 __Note that `bindbc-gl` currently does not support deprecated OpenGL features.__

 ## Add `bindbc-opengl` to your project
 By default, `bindbc-opengl` is configured to compile with `-betterC` compatibility disabled, and with support only for up to OpenGL 2.1 core.
-To use `-bindbc-opengl` in this default mode, simply add the package as a dependency in your `dub.json` or `dub.sdl` package description:
+To use `-bindbc-opengl` in this default mode, simply add the package as a dependency in your `dub.json` or `dub.sdl` package description (replace the `0.1.0` `bindbc-opengl` version with the actual version you require):

 __dub.json__
 ```